-I arose the latter part of the night of the 12th, and the weather being calm, and the moon shining pleasantly, we took our departure for the falls, where we arrived some time before day.
-Above the falls there is a large island, with a commodious bay at its southern extremity, near which, and upon the River De Shutes, which here unites with the Columbia, there is a village of the Fall Indians, of about thirty lodges.
-Here we landed, and my talker raised his oratorical voice to such a note as aroused the whole village, calling standing in their natural position in the river, in many the personage with him in due form.
-Their line was soon formed, the first chief leading the way, and others according to their rank and age following; and the ceremony of shaking hands being performed, all retired to their lodges again.
+I arose the latter part of the night of the 12th, and the weather being calm, and the moon shining pleasantly, we took our departure for the Falls, where we arrived some time before day.
+Above the Falls there is a large island, on the south side of which there is a commodious bay, near which and upon the river De Shutes, which here unites with the Columbia, there is a village of the Fall Indians of about thirty lodges.
+Here we landed, and my talker raised his oratorical voice to such a note as aroused the whole village, calling upon the chiefs to arise, and with their people receive the personage with him in due form.
+It was but a short time before their line was formed, the first chief leading the way, and others according to their rank and age following, and the ceremony of shaking hands was performed; and all retired to their lodges again.